-This is a community pharmacy located in a doctor's surgery in a residential area in Bath.
+This is a community pharmacy located in a small shopping park in the Taw Hill area of Swindon.
 It serves its local population which is mixed in age range and background.
 The pharmacy opens five days a week.
-The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions and supplies medicines in multi-compartment medicine devices for people to use living in their own homes.
+The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions, provides flu vaccinations, offers treatment for a variety of minor ailments and supplies medicines in multi-compartment medicine devices for people to use living in their own homes.